 Students begin to learn that when the text does not provide evidence for their reasons, the critical thinking is jeopardized.
 Thus, what a student believed was a claim was not so; it was an opinion.
-After I had selected her to respond, the second Muslim student explained to the Muslim boy: “Your opinion is strong and I understand why you might have that opinion, but Night doesn’t support that.”
+After I had selected her to respond, the second Muslim student explained to the Muslim male student: “Your opinion is strong and I understand why you might have that opinion, but Night doesn’t support that.”
 She then explained why he needed evidence, first offering compassion for why he might have such an opinion.
 He had no claim, ready with reasons and necessary evidence; he had an opinion.

 Those of us who teach writing call this connecting of evidence to reasons to claims logos, or logic.
 In one way or another, all academic thinking requires some form of this logic, I understood better and better from 1986 through the mid-1990s.

-In middle and high school language arts classes, whether a sixth grade class or an Honors, AP, or IB-level twelfth grade class, students are required to explain/argue/persuade how something smaller is related to something bigger.
+In middle and high school language arts classes, whether a sixth grade class or an Honors, AP, or IB-level twelfth grade class, students are required to explain/argue/persuade how some smaller piece is related to something bigger.
 And, if one believes as expansively as Angela Lunsford* does, that everything we humans do is an argument of some sort or another, then those arguments certainly must have their supports, their evidence.

 But was there a way to simplify the teaching of critical thinking?
 I need to step further backward a moment.